-Congress Wealth Management is a financial advisor firm headquartered in Boston, Massachusetts with about $1.6 billion in assets under management.
+Congress Wealth Management is a financial advisor firm headquartered in Boston, Massachusetts.
 The firm provides advisory services to mostly high net worth individuals, but it also works with pension and profit sharing plans, charitable organizations and pooled investment vehicles, among others.
 The firm was founded in 1985, and it is led by President Paul Lonergan and Managing Director Ken Zannoni.
 With its headquarters in Boston and a satellite office in Westport, Connecticut, the firm offers a range of wealth management, portfolio management and financial planning services.

 Congress Wealth Management Background

 Congress Wealth Management was founded in 1985 in Boston.
 Since then, it has grown to provide services to approximately 600 clients and to open a satellite office in Connecticut.

 Congress Wealth Management Client Types and Account Minimums

 Congress Wealth Management provides advisory services to individuals, high net worth individuals, pooled investment vehicles, pension and profit sharing plans, charitable organizations, corporations and other businesses.

 In general, Congress Wealth Management requires an account size of at least $1 million for its services.
 Advisors have the right to waive this minimum requirement at their own discretion.

 Congress Wealth Management provides a standard range of services to its clients, including the following:

 - Wealth management